The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/basic-guide.md

 **Magic Damage** (or “Weapon Damage”) is only found on weapons and is your most impactful stat as it factors *significantly* in both healing and damage calculations. **Mind**, your main stat, also affects healing and damage, though to a lesser degree than Magic Damage.
 Your Mind increases naturally as you upgrade your gear to higher iLvls.

 **Piety** affects your natural MP regen in combat which ticks every three seconds.
 While the substat itself does not provide a direct damage increase, it is critical that we take enough piety to maintain full casting uptime while fulfilling healing requirements.
 Running out of MP to cast Glares in the middle of a fight is a significant damage loss, and not having enough MP to GCD heal and raise in prog is being an active detriment to your team.
 “Enough” piety in this case is extremely context- and player skill-dependent, and very much a variable that will change as you get more comfortable with fights.

-**Critical Hit** increases both our chance to score a critical hit when healing or dealing damage, and how much that critical hit heals or damages for; this includes both direct damage/healing as well as DoTs and HoTs.
+**Critical Hit** increases both our chance to score a critical hit when healing or dealing damage and how much that critical hit heals or damages for; this includes both direct damage/healing as well as DoTs and HoTs.
 While it does affect our healing, Crit is preferred due to its impact on our damage output as critical heals should not be part of a healing plan due to their unpredictable nature.

-**Determination** is a flat multiplier on all of our healing and damaging skills that increases as you gain more of the substat, though the expected gain is less than Crit. **Direct Hit** increases the chance that our damaging skills (DoT ticks included) do a “Direct Hit”, dealing 25% more damage than normal.
+**Determination** is a flat multiplier on all of our healing and damaging skills that increases as you gain more of the substat, though the expected gain is less than Crit. **Direct Hit** increases the chance that our damaging skills (DoT ticks included) do a “Direct Hit,” dealing 25% more damage than normal.
 Healing is completely unaffected by Direct Hits.
 Healers do not have Direct Hit naturally on level cap gear, meaning we have 0 chance of scoring Direct Hits without melds or external buffs.

 While Direct Hit offers a marginally greater damage increase on healers than Determination, the fact that it does not affect our healing may lead to some players being uncomfortable with taking large amounts of Direct Hit.
-While the healing boost Determination will not save you any GCDs, it could offer some additional comfort in progression environments, and the damage loss compared to melding Direct Hit is negligible for the most part (less than 1%).
+While the healing boost from Determination will not save you any GCDs, it could offer some additional comfort in progression environments, and the damage loss compared to melding Direct Hit is negligible for the most part (less than 1%).
 That said, Best-in-Slot sets will almost always meld Direct Hit over Determination as they are optimized for damage.

 **Spell Speed** reduces our cast and recast time and increases the damage/healing our HoTs/DoTs do per tick.
 While it can be a powerful substat damage wise as more Glares in the same time frame = more damage, it can be a dangerous substat to meld blindly as the amount of Spell Speed required to hit new GCD tiers - which is where the main gain from Spell Speed comes from - is nontrivial, and you may be wasting a significant amount of substats that could be allocated elsewhere.